 Many great residency programs don’t fill for a variety of reasons that have nothing to do with quality.
 Family medicine is a growing specialty with many new programs.
 Family medicine programs are also much more likely than programs in other specialties to be located in the communities they serve, and therefore more family medicine residency programs are not connected to large academic health systems and may be less known.
 These are some of the hidden gems you can uncover this week.

-The COVID-19 pandemic is going to have a strong influence on this year’s Match because programs and applicants navigated a virtual process for the first time.
-Although we can’t predict exactly what will happen, we do know that many people applied to and interviewed at more programs than they would in a typical year.
+While the COVID-19 pandemic had had a strong influence on the Match process, we do know that many people applied to and interviewed at more programs than they would in a typical year.
 Programs are likely to have ranked more of those same applicants than in other years, resulting in more unfilled/unmatched spots.

 But even before a pandemic threw the residency recruitment process for a loop, we saw evidence that SOAP candidates turn out to be great residents and physicians.
 We recently examined the SOAP experience in a network of more than 30 family medicine residencies across five states.